wp-plugins/captain-up/README.md

 You can add the Captain Up leaderboard widget or activity widget inside your posts using a shortcode:

-* `[captain-leaderboard width="250px" height="400px" title="Leaderboard"]` - adds the leaderboard widget.
+* `[captain-leaderboard width="250px" height="400px" title="Leaderboard" leaderboard="all-time-ranking"]` - adds the leaderboard widget.
 All attributes are optional.
 By default the width of the widget will be 300 pixels, the height 400 pixels and the title will be "Leaderboard".
+The leaderboard option selects the default leaderboard to show, can be either one of `"all-time-ranking"`, `"monthly-ranking"`, `"weekly-ranking"` or `"daily-ranking"`.

 * `[captain-activity width="250px" height="400px" title="Activity Feed"]` - adds the activity widget.
 All attributes are optional.
 By default the width of the widget will be 300 pixels, the height 400 pixels and the title will be "Activity".